-The ICRG seeks proposals of high scientific merit from investigators who show promise of disseminating their work at high-impact conferences and in prestigious, peer-reviewed scientific journals.
+The ICRG seeks proposals of high scientific merit from investigators who show promise of disseminating their work at high-impact conferences and in peer-reviewed scientific journals.
+Letters of Intent to Apply (LOI), due on April 3, 2023, will be reviewed by the ICRG Scientific Advisory Board.
+The LOIs will be used to determine which applicants are invited to develop a full application, due July 14, 2023.